Showing 25–36 of 44 results

 Trivia: The repeated line “I’d buy that for a dollar!” comes from Cyril M. Kornbluth‘s short story “The Marching Morons”, which presents a similarly cynical view of an over-commercialized future that’s desensitized to violence and war.
 A radio game show in that short story uses the line “I’d buy that for a quarter.” as its signature phrase.

-…more detail“Rogue One: A Star Wars Story” is a new concept for the Star Wars franchise originally created by George Lucas and set before the events of Star Wars: Episode IV – A New Hope.
-The first in a series of ‘standalone’ films, introducing a new group of heroes (& well known villain) as the Rebellion makes a risky move to steal the plans to the Death Star, setting up the epic saga to follow.
-Released through Bottleneck Gallery in conjunction with Acme Archives in 2021, this “Verge of Greatness” print for “Rogue One: A Star Wars Story” features beautifully illustrated artwork and an incredible colour palette by Matt Ferguson, who also produced artwork for Gareth Edwards’ newest film, The Creator (2023) and a host of others for some of cinema’s most popular series.
-The use of a smaller figure of Jyn Erso (Felicity Jones) looking up towards the more prominent Empire figures and Death Star demonstrates the enormous “rebellion” ahead of her.
-This limited edition fine art print is hand-numbered #212/300.
-A very rare and desirable example of original Star Wars movie memorabilia from what has become one of the most collectable and popular modern movie franchises.
+“Rogue One: A Star Wars Story” is a new concept for the Star Wars franchise originally created by George Lucas and set before the events of Star Wars: Episode IV – A New Hope.
+The first in a series of ‘standalone’ films, introducing a new group of heroes (& a well known villain) as the Rebellion makes a risky move to steal the plans to the Death Star, setting up the epic saga to follow.
+Released as a private commission in conjunction with Acme Archives in 2024, this Limited Edition fine art print for “Rogue One: A Star Wars Story” features beautifully illustrated artwork with an incredible colour palette by Kwow.
+The hero of this chapter, Jyn Erso (Felicity Jones) takes prominence supported by the supporting cast, some familiar Star Wars mainstays and the phenomenally huge Death Star dominating the background, hinting at the enormous task the “rebellion” has ahead of them.
+Hand-numbered #61 from a print run of only 100 and selling out immediately on release, this represents a rare and desirable example of original Star Wars movie memorabilia from what has become one of the most collectable and popular modern movie franchises.

 Watch the official trailer for Rogue One: A Star Wars Story, in which a group of unlikely heroes band together on a mission to steal the plans to the Death Star, the Empire’s ultimate weapon of destruction. https://www.youtube.com/watch?v=frdj1zb9sMY